 Ph.D.
 Environmental and Life Sciences, Trent University M.Sc.
 Biology, Northern Caribbean University, Mandeville, Jamaica Email: firstname.lastname@example.org

 Ainsely finished the Ph.D.
 Program in the Environmental and Life Sciences in January 2021, where he looked on using ultra high resolution mass spectrometry to characterize Euglena gracilis as a biosorbent, and also applying it for use in rare earth element removal.
 He also has experience synthesizing silver monometallic and silver gold bimetallic nanoparticles and applying it to inhibit an oral pathogen, Porphyromonas gingivalis.
 Ainsely is now a postdoc in the Emery lab where he is investigating plant and bacterial metabolomics and hormonomics.

 Mark Seegobin Barrie, Ontario

 Ph.D.
-Candidate, Trent University Hons.
+Candidate.
+Environmental and Life Sciences, Trent University Hons.
 B.Sc.
 Biology & Forensic Science, Trent University

 Mark completed his undergraduate degree at Trent, where he majored in both Forensic Science and Biology.
 He completed a fourth year thesis characterizing effector proteins of the model corn smut Ustilago maydis.
 During this time, Mark also began working with Noble Inc. investigating potential uses of nanosilver particles in the treatment of cancer.
-Today Mark is still working with cancer, specifically investigating endogenous hormones expression and their roles in cellular development.
+Today Mark is still working with cancer, specifically investigating expression of endogenous hormones and their roles in cellular development.
 His goal is to understand how hormones can be used to better understand and treat cancer.